Incenteev/translation-checker-bundle/README.md

 To use the commands comparing the catalogue to the extracted translations, you need to configure the bundles in which the templates should be parsed for translations.
-By default, only templates in `app/Resources/views` are registered in the extractor.
-You can register bundles that will be processed too
+By default, only templates in `templates` (and `app/Resources/views` on Symfony 4 and older) are registered in the extractor.
+You can register bundles that will be processed too.

 ```yaml
 # app/config/config.yml